 Effectively, these are payments that the customer initiates and pushes their funds to the intended recipient.
 It’s like a direct deposit from one account to another, but unlike wire transfers, they are not subject to a fee by the processing banks.

-The ACH network is governed by Nacha, an organization that administers risk management and rule enforcement for all ACH transfers.
+The ACH network is governed by the National Automated Clearing House Association (Nacha), an American organization that administers risk management and rule enforcement for all ACH transfers and works with the Federal Reserve.

 What are ACH Debit Payments?